 Did you know that as of December 31, 2018, there was an average of 1.52 billion daily active users on Facebook and 2.32 billion monthly active users on the platform?

-Despite any “bad press,” Facebook still attracts the lion’s share of social media visitors.
+Facebook still attracts the lion’s share of social media visitors.
 Most likely, your target audience is there.
-One great way to reach and engage with this Facebook audience is through a photo contest.
+And a great way to reach and engage this audience is through a Facebook photo contest.

-In this article, we’ll walk you through the essentials of getting started with a photo contest on Facebook, including how to use Woobox to create and customize your social media photo competitions.
+Read below for a walkthrough of the essentials of getting started with a photo contest on Facebook, including how to use Woobox to create and customize your social media photo competitions.

 Let’s get started!

-The Essentials of Getting Started with a Photo Contest on Facebook
+The Essentials of Creating a Photo Contest on Facebook

 As with any social media marketing campaign or promotion, there are some essentials you need to cover before launching your contest.
 Below, you can read an outline of those foundational elements and considerations to help get you started with contest planning.